 Basal cells.
 Basal cells are found just under the squamous cells.

 Melanocytes.
-Melanocytes are found in every layer of the epidermis and make melanin, which gives the skin its color.
+Melanocytes are found in every layer of the epidermis and make melanin, which gives the skin its colour.

 The dermis is the middle layer of the skin.
 The dermis contains the following: